niranjanpawar7/angular-6-practise/README.md

 ## Application serves the data through model file which would be served via API to application.

+## Troubleshoot
-## troubleshoot - If application is not running and throwing error.
+If application is not running and throwing error.
 It may happend that node modules which are readily available in repository is not compatible

 - install nodejs 10.0.0 - nvm install 10.0.0 (considering nvm is already installed)